 Jeep, Hike and Sightsee – 3 Days

-- 2nd Day – Start with Mystic Vista for sunrise, hike nearby Fay Canyon trail or Doe Mountain trail, drive to Palatki Ruins and Honanki Ruins, drive Outlaw and Robbers Roost to hike Hideout Cave.
+- 2nd Day – Start with Mystic Vista for sunrise, hike nearby Fay Canyon Trail or Doe Mountain Trail, drive to Palatki Ruins and Honanki Ruins, drive Outlaw and Robbers Roost to hike Hideout Cave.

 - 3rd Day – Drive Ranch Loop, then drive Diamondback Gulch before heading over to Broken Arrow to drive a few loops around the technical obstacles.